AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/chapter-2.md

    The **cq:editConfig** defines various behavior including Drag+Drop functionality from the Asset Finder in the Sites Editor.
 It is a required configuration for the Image component.

    Notice the `cq:dropTargets/image/parameters` node.
 This tells AEM what component resource type to use when dragging an Image on to the page.
-If you are extending the Image component for custom component it will be important to update the **cq:editConfg**.
+If you are extending the Image component for custom component it will be important to update the **cq:editConfig**.

    ![image edit config](assets/chapter-2/image-edit-config.png)